 The University of Washington

 The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
-The UW enrolls more than 55,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
-The University’s largest campus is located in the heart of Seattle, a scenic and livable city in the northwest corner of the United States.
+The UW enrolls more than 60,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
+The largest UW campus is located in the heart of Seattle, a scenic and livable cities in the United States.

 A World-Class Educational Institution

-The UW offers many areas of study, including over 300 separate programs and more than 575 degree options.
+The UW offers many areas of study, including over 300 separate programs and more than 600 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows, also known as genius grant recipients.
+It has been home to seven Nobel Prize winners and 17 MacArthur Fellows, also known as "genius grant" recipients.